-Implementation of projects is the vehicle to attaining the objectives and planning targets discussed in Section 3.
+Implementation of projects is the vehicle to meeting the objectives and planning targets discussed in Section 3.
 Integration and collaboration can help these projects achieve synergies and, at times, increase their cost-effectiveness in meeting multiple objectives.
-The GLAC IRWM Region provides a wealth of potential multi-benefit project opportunities for partnership projects including:
+In addition to the collaboration described above, the GLAC IRWM Region will continue to build upon a wealth of potential multi-benefit project opportunities for partnership projects including:

-- Local Supply Development: Alternative supply development such as distributed stormwater capture projects are often too costly for a water supply agency to construct on their own for water supply purposes only.
+- Local Supply Development: Alternative supply development such as distributed (smaller, non-centralized) stormwater capture projects are often too costly for a water supply agency to construct on their own for water supply purposes only.
 The near-term unit cost can be well in excess of the cost of imported water.
-However, partnerships often help to share the costs, thus providing opportunities for more complex, multi-benefit projects (such as water quality improvement) that otherwise might not be accomplished. - Improving Stormwater Quality: In preparing this update of the IRWM Plan, a methodology to identify priority drainage areas based on their ability to improve water quality for the coastal and terrestrial waters was developed.
+However, partnerships often help to share the costs, thus providing opportunities for more complex, multi-benefit projects (such as water quality improvement) that otherwise might not be accomplished. - Improving Stormwater Quality: In preparing this update of the IRWM Plan, a methodology to identify priority drainage areas based on their ability to improve water quality for coastal and terrestrial waters was developed.
 Integrated projects that can provide water quality improvements can be cited relative to that prioritization to achieve the highest benefits. - Integrated Flood Management: Earlier studies, such as the Sun Valley Watershed Management Plan (2004), demonstrated the potential for similar cost-effective synergies between flood control, stormwater quality management, water supply, parks creation and habitat opportunities.
 Flood control benefits usually achieved through significant traditional construction projects can sometimes be accomplished with alternative multi-benefit projects. - Open Space for Habitat and Recreation: When habitat is targeted for restoration, there are often opportunities for cost-effective implementation of flood control, stormwater management and passive recreation (such as walking and biking trails) as well.
+Active recreation projects may also provide opportunities for stormwater management and reuse.
+Targets and strategies outlined in the OSHARTM will be evaluated and considered when developing multi-benefit projects.

 These benefit synergies and cost effectiveness outcomes can best be attained when the unique physical, demographic and agency service area attributes of the region are considered.
-The GLAC IRWMP has developed tools to assist the GLAC IRWM Region in identifying areas and partnerships conducive to both inter-subregional and intra-subregional integrated project development.
-This section discusses these tools as well as some preliminary analyses on the North Santa Monica Bay Subregion's potential partnerships and integrated project opportunities.
+In addition to existing collaborative processes, the GLAC IRWMP has developed a geodatabase tool to assist in identifying areas and partnerships conducive to both inter-subregional and intra-subregional integrated project development.
+This section discusses this tool as well as some preliminary analyses on the North Santa Monica Bay Subregion's potential partnerships and integrated project opportunities.